loftwah/devops-refresher/aws-labs/14-ecs-service/README.md

 - `CannotPullContainerError: ... demo-node-app:staging: not found` means `:staging` was not pushed to ECR.
 Push the tag (see above) and re-apply the service.

+## Why It Matters

+- Most ECS runtime issues trace to role mix-ups (task vs execution), missing log permissions, or networking/endpoint gaps.
+Understanding roles, logs, and capacity providers prevents common outages and noisy alerts.

+## Roles Explained (Task vs Execution)

+- Execution role: used by ECS agent to pull images from ECR and publish logs to CloudWatch.
+Needs ECR read, CloudWatch Logs create/put, and KMS decrypt if your logs/images are KMS-encrypted.
+- Task role: used by your application code at runtime.
+Grants access to S3, SSM, Secrets Manager, RDS IAM auth, etc. Never mix these responsibilities.

+## Logs Troubleshooting

+- No logs in CloudWatch: check the execution role has `logs:CreateLogStream` and `logs:PutLogEvents` on the log group; ensure the log group exists and the `awslogs-region` matches.
+- Rate limiting or missing group: pre-create the log group with a retention policy (cluster lab creates `/aws/ecs/devops-refresher-staging` with 30-day retention).
+- Endpoint issues in private subnets: ensure interface endpoints for `logs` are present if you’ve removed NAT.
+See `aws-labs/02-vpc-endpoints/README.md`.

+## Capacity Providers (Overview)

+- Fargate capacity providers let you split traffic between `FARGATE` and `FARGATE_SPOT` with a strategy (e.g., 80/20).
+This lab uses plain Fargate.
+For cost efficiency, add a default capacity provider strategy on the cluster and reference it here.

 ## ECS Exec (Built-in)

 - This lab enables ECS Exec via `enable_execute_command = true` in `main.tf`.